Now that your customer selected Klarna to pay, let's get the purchase authorized.

 error object containing

 invalid_fields, something fixable is wrong and the customer needs to take action.
-The widget displays an error message asking the customer to make corrections before you re-authorize the purchase.
+An error message is displayed asking the customer to make corrections before you re-authorize the purchase.
 The error message points out which fields are incorrect.

 It's also possible that the response is